KohakuBlueleaf/HakuBooru/README.md

 ```

+## Usage[WIP]

 The detail documents on the components are WIP, you can check the example.py to see some basic usage of it.

+It is recommended to clone this repository and follow the instruction in data/ and images/ to put the database and image-tars correctly.